ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Multi-level Stochastic Tree MDP Formulation

 \section{Multi-level Stochastic Tree MDP Formulation}

-\begin{customtheorem}{1}\textbf{(Restatement)} Let $\T$ be a $L$-depth stochastic tree MDP as defined in \Cref{def:tree-mdp}.
+\begin{customtheorem}{1}\textbf{(Restatement)} Assume the underlying MDP is an $L$-depth tree MDP as defined in \Cref{def:tree-mdp}.
 Let the estimated return of the starting state $s^1_1$ after $n$ state-action-reward samples be defined as $Y_{n}(s^1_1)$.
 Note that the $v^{\pi}_{}(s^1_1)$ is the expectation of $Y_n(s^1_1)$ under \Cref{assm:unbiased}.
 Let $\D$ be the observed data over $n$ state-action-reward samples.
-To minimise MSE $\E_{\D}[(Y_n(s^1_1)) - \mu(Y_{n}(s^1_1)))^2]$ the optimal sampling proportions for any arbitrary state is given by:
+To minimize the MSE, $\E_{\D}[(Y_n(s^1_1)) - \mu(Y_{n}(s^1_1)))^2]$, the optimal sampling proportions for any arbitrary state is given by: {

-where, $B(s^{2}_j)$ is the normalization factor defined as follows:
+} where, $B(s^{2}_j)$ is the normalization factor defined as follows: {

-\end{customtheorem}
+} \end{customtheorem}

 \begin{proof} \textbf{Step 1 (Base case for Level $L$ and $L-1$):} The proof of this theorem follows from induction.
 First consider the last level $L$ containing the leaf states.
 An arbitrary state in the last level is denoted by $s^{L}_{i}$.
 Then we have the estimate of the expected return from the state $s^{L}_{i}$ as